Cal McNair: Philanthropy

 McNair has supported a wide variety of charitable causes.
 He is a member of the board of the foundation named for his parents, as well as a director of the Houston Texans Foundation.
 In September 2018, after their son Jackson died during infancy, Cal and Hannah McNair hosted a benefit at a Houston restaurant for the 80th anniversary of March of Dimes which raised $450,000.
 They have also supported the YMCA, Houston Food Bank, United Way, and Boys & Girls Clubs of America.

 Personal life

 McNair's first marriage, which produced three daughters, ended in divorce in 2002.
-Six years later, he met Hannah Hartland, who he married in 2009.
+Six years later, he met Hannah Hartland, whom he married in 2009.
 He has had four children with her, giving him a total of seven.

 McNair has mentioned that he enjoys being outdoors.
 He has participated in big-game hunting of animals including buffalo, elephants, leopards, and lions.

 In November 2022, McNair was inducted into the Cy-Fair High School Athletic Hall of Honor.